Before and After

 - Text Entry: Students can submit their assignment directly in the Rich Content Editor.

 - Website URLs: Students can submit a URL that fulfills the assignment.
-This option is useful if you wish the students to turn in work via Google Docs (by entering the share URL) or if you create your own coding assignment and ask them to share their work via, for example, a CodeSkulptor share URL.
+This option is useful if you wish the students to turn in work via Google Docs (by entering the share URL) or if you create your own assignment and ask your students to submit work via a URL.

 - File Uploads: Students can upload a file to fulfill the assignment.
 You can choose to restrict the types of files that can be uploaded, if you so choose, as shown below.

 Use this when you want students to submit an assignment to you but not through the online course platform.
 This assignment type applies when you want the assignment turned in on paper or by hand, but you still want to create a place in the gradebook for grading purposes.
 The advantage of this over the No Submission type is that it indicates to the student that the submission is being done on paper underneath the title of the assignment as shown below.